NEVERDARK SERIES 2020Outstanding Performances Brought to Life Online

 There are a limited number of ‘seats’ available.
-Click WATCH ONLINE and then, on August 12th a video link and password will be emailed to you.
-Your ticket will have a date on it, but you will have access to watch at any time from August 13th – 16th.
+Reserve your ticket ONLINE and a video link and password will be emailed to you immediately.
+Your ticket will have a date & time on it, but you will have access to watch at any time from August 13th – 16th.

 TIRA PALMQUIST is known for plays that merge the personal, the political and the poetic.
 Her most produced play, Two Degrees, premiered at the Denver Center, and was subsequently produced by Tesseract Theater in St. Louis and Prime Productions at the Guthrie (among others).
 Her newest play The Way North was a Finalist for the O’Neill, an Honorable Mention for the 2019 Kilroys List, and will be featured in the 2019 Ashland New Plays Festival.